alteryx/woodwork/docs/source/start.rst

     dt.types

 Using just this simple call, Woodwork was able to infer the logical types present in our data by analyzing the dataframe dtypes as well as the information contained in the columns.
-In addition, it also added semantic tags to some of the columns based on the logical types that were inferred.
+In addition, Woodwork also added semantic tags to some of the columns based on the logical types that were inferred.

 Updating Logical Types